dgraph-io/charts/helmfiles/tests/README.md

 This will deploy a Dgraph cluster using different types of Dgraph configuration.
 Use the `--environment $TEST` flag to select the desired test.

-The focus on these tests is to deploy Dgraph on Kubernetes, and verify that dgraph is running successful.
+The focus on these tests is to deploy Dgraph on Kubernetes, and verify that Dgraph is running successfully.

 ### Run Tests without persistence